PixieParksie/UniProjects/MLP_and_DecisionTree (Recommended) /in-vehicle_coupon_recommendation.md

 The feature ‘car’ has the highest missing value rate of 99% (12576).
 This has been dropped as it can cause bias in the analysis.

-The rest 5 features, “Bar”, “CoffeeHouse”, “CarryAway”, “RestaurantlessThan20”, and “Restaurant 20To50” have an average missing value rate of 1.25%.
-As per general guideline, missing values that are less 5% has minimal impact to overall analysis.
+The remaining 5 features, “Bar”, “CoffeeHouse”, “CarryAway”, “RestaurantlessThan20”, and “Restaurant 20To50” have an average missing value rate of 1.25%.
+As per general guidelines, missing values that are less 5% have minimal impact on the overall analysis, therefore we will retain them

 ![image](https://github.com/PixieParksie/UniProjects/assets/106667881/3dab7bfb-bb35-4c2f-a6d5-615d0c0aa497)